 There are no official reports confirming how many people have died.
 The United Nations stopped updating the number of casualties more than two years ago, after 10,000 civilians had died.
 That number did not even include those who had died of disease and malnutrition.

-Millions face 2020 wondering if they will survive another year.
+Millions face another year wondering if they will survive.
 Our goal is to continue to help desperate Yemenis with food, water, and other aid as funding is available.
 If you wish to support the work in war-torn Yemen, your contribution will be a huge blessing.